 Little did I know it was 7pm and the shaman was here!
 Oh well, I missed the ceremony.
 From what I understand, the young, college aged man who is the brother of a staff member at camp pursued Shamanism as thirteen-year old boy when he was diagnosed with a life-threatening condition which required a heart transplant.
 He seeked advice of a shaman who told him he was sick because his ancestors were calling him.
 He needed to become a Shaman to communicate with his ancestors.
 As such, he studied to be a Shaman, is no longer sick, and now heals others.

 He performed a ceremony where he dressed in his robe.
 He went into trance after the drums were banged, and he stayed in trance to speak with the ancestors.
 When he came out of his trance, he didn’t remember anything.
 Questions and answers came after the ceremony.
 The guests seemed to enjoy the interaction.
 I joined in at the very end after wandering around down by the river, just before our 9pm dinner.
-What a nice camping trip!
+What a nice camping trip on the Mongolian Steppe!
 ETB

 Other Articles About the Mongolian Steppe That You Might Like

 - Exploring Ulaanbaatar, Mongolia

 - Journey Across the Mongolian Steppe to Kharkhorin

 - From Kharkhorin to Lapis Sky Ger Camp